HackYourFuture/React/week5/homework.md

 Create the possibility for a person to leave a review for a meal.

 ## Hand in Homework:

-Watch [this video](https://www.youtube.com/watch?v=XYlgh9hSWtw) for a more detailed go-through of how to hand in homework!

 - Use the branch called `react/week5`
 - Add all your changes to this branch in the `react/week5` folder.